Jbbermeo/Python_crash_course/oop-applications/04_using-dataclasses.md

 ---

-## Converting Dataclasses to Dictionaries
+## 🔹Converting Dataclasses to Dictionaries
 Dataclasses can be easily converted to dictionaries using `asdict()`.

 ### Example: